jae0/bio.snowcrab/inst/markdown/04_ecosystem_summary.md

 #| fig-subcap:
 #|   - "Pelagic zoea"
 #|   - "Male mature benthic form"
 #|   - "Mating pair - note sexual dimorphism, with a smaller female.
-Note epibionet growth on female which suggests it is an older female (multiparous)."
+Note epibiont growth on female which suggests it is an older female (multiparous)."
 #| fig-dpi: 144
 #| fig-height: 4
 #| fig.show: hold